 This will mainly affect the first timers and kids who generally need a little help getting on a surf board in the water for the first time.
 For adults in this situation, we recommend that before booking a lesson, you are physically fit enough and capable of/co-ordinated enough to carry a surfboard through waves and mount it in waist to chest deep water on your own.
-For kids, we have no other choice but to instruct the parent or guardian in the lesson to be the hands on help in the lesson until they are able to romp around safely in the white wash.
+For kids, we have no other choice but to instruct the parent or guardian in the lesson, how to be the hands on help the kids need until they are able to romp around safely in the white wash by themselves.

 4 - HIGH FIVE, DE-SUIT, PACK UP, CALL IT A GOOD SESSION.

 I think you get the gist of this one.
 We usually would have a hearty, healthy and happily exhausted departure here, usually involving some high fives, hand shakes and hugs.
 Unfortunately none of those are an option anymore, but the good vibes, comrodery and positive words will stay.
 COVID can't touch those.
 Outside of not having any sweet high fives and awesome hugs, the de-suiting and collecting gear from those who are finished for the day remains relatively the same.